mikeboers/0x10c-toolkit/README.md

 		benifits jumps to the first 0x1f words of code.

 - linker
-	- link assembled object files and resolve all labels/symbols
+	√ link assembled object files and resolve all labels/symbols
 		- add final symbol addr into the words that are placeholders for it, which will allow us to have positive offsets from them
 	- if an object has start at the beginning, put it first, otherwise throw in a `set PC, start`
+	- consider adding special global symbols:
+		- __HEAP__ would point to the first word after the end of memory

 - C compiler